junxit/us-congress-bills-117/bill.md

   - **(2)** *Application* In addition to any proceeding brought by an employee, former employee, or applicant for employment on or after the date of enactment of this Act to a Federal court under section 7703 of title 5, United States Code, the amendment made by paragraph (1) shall apply to any proceeding brought by an employee, former employee, or applicant for employment under such section before the date of enactment of this Act with respect to which the applicable Federal court has not issued a final decision.
 - **(f)** *Extending Whistleblower Protection Act to certain employees*
-  - **(1)** *In general* Section 2302(a)(2)(A) of title 5, United States Code, is amended in the matter following clause (xiii)—
+  - **(1)** *In general* Section 2302(a)(2)(A) of title 5, United States Code, is amended in the matter following clause (xiv)—
     - **(A)** by inserting “subsection (b)(9)(A)(i), (B), (C), (D), or (E), subsection (b)(13), or subsection (g),” after “subsection (b)(8),”; and
-    - **(B)** by inserting after “title 31” the following: “, a commissioned officer or applicant for employment in the Public Health Service, an officer or applicant for employment in the commissioned officer corps of the National Oceanic and Atmospheric Administration, and a noncareer appointee in the Senior Executive Service”.
+    - **(B)** by inserting after “title 31” the following: “, a commissioned officer or applicant for employment in the Public Health Service, and an officer or applicant for employment in the commissioned officer corps of the National Oceanic and Atmospheric Administration.”.
   - **(2)** *Conforming amendments* Section 261 of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
 3071) is amended—
     - **(A)** in subsection (a)—
       - **(i)** by striking paragraph (8); and